 Why Lines Are So Powerful in Visual Composition?

 A line is what connects two points.
 Naturally is has some directional energy.
 It takes you from one point to another; it leads you from one thing to another.
 Other elements of design, like form and shape, cannot exist without lines.
 These are the physical characteristics of the lines.
 There are also cultural and psychological meanings associated with lines.

 Just by putting a margin around a blank sheet of paper instantly tells you where to look.
 It sets a boundary, so you treat objects within it with higher priority.
-Subconsciously, you begin to dictate yourself what’s important and what’s not.
-You also notice them on streets, zebra crossing, and dividers.
+Subconsciously, you begin to dictate to yourself what’s important and what’s not.
+You also notice them on streets, zebra crossings, and dividers.
 Which influences your decisions while driving or walking.
-This indicates you’re already trained to perceive lines in a certain way, that facilitates your survival.
+This indicates you’re already trained to perceive lines in a certain way, and that facilitates your survival.

 Another important thing worth mentioning as we discuss the power of lines is line-art.
 There is a whole category of artists who use distinct straight and curved lines against a solid background to draw a fully-realized three-dimensional picture.
-They do not require any shading, texture, and color.
+They do not require any shading, texture, or color.
 Lines alone are enough to make their work comprehensible.

 Here, we make a sincere attempt to explain how we perceive lines and what meanings we associate with different types of lines.
 So we can use them consciously as a tool to arrange our composition and to guide our viewers’ attention, which dictates how they should explore the scene.

 Understanding Literal and Implied or Assumed Lines

 Things that show real or noticeable lines are literal lines.
 You will find them in man-made objects, architectures, fallen trees, logs, branches of a tree, shorelines, waves, on the edge of an object, areas of great tonal contrast, and at plenty of other places.